khinds10/XBox360Arcade/README.md

 ![Observe Internals of the Fightstick](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/32.jpg "Observe Internals of the Fightstick")
 ![Observe Internals of the Fightstick cont...](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/33.jpg "Observe Internals of the Fightstick cont...")

-##### Note the circuit boards inside specify conviently which connectors go to the A/X/Y/B buttons and so on for our guide when wiring the cabinet.
+##### Note the circuit boards inside specify conveniently which connectors go to the A/X/Y/B buttons and so on for our guide when wiring the cabinet.

 ![Observe Internals of the Fightstick cont...](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/34.jpg "Observe Internals of the Fightstick cont...")